 Step 1: Map Your Current Creative Velocity Against Spend

-Before scaling anything, measure how many ad creatives you're currently producing per week and cross-reference that against your daily spend.
+Before scaling anything, measure how many ad creatives you’re currently producing per week and cross-reference that against your daily spend.
 Most teams produce 4-8 creatives weekly but run $10K+ daily spend, meaning each creative gets oversaturated within days.
 Calculate your creative lifespan by dividing total weekly impressions by creatives produced.
-If you're producing 10 creatives weekly and hitting 5M impressions, each creative exhausts after 50M impressions, typically 3-5 days at scale.
+If you’re producing 10 creatives weekly and hitting 5M impressions, each creative exhausts after 50M impressions, typically 3-5 days at scale.
+Understanding how many creatives your budget level requires helps you identify the gap between current output and what’s needed.

 Count production capacity